top of page

 • Contact details for the LA officer and appeal options (if permanent).

-Step 3: Notify Discipline Committee and Local Authority
+Step 3: Notify the Discipline Committee and Local Authority

 Within one school day, inform: